tenzir/tenzir/web/docs/tql2/functions.md

-TQL features the [uniform function call syntax (UFCS)](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax), which allows you to interchangeably call a function with more than one argument either as *free function* or *method*.
+TQL features the [uniform function call syntax (UFCS)](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax), which allows you to interchangeably call a function with at least one argument either as *free function* or *method*.
 For example, `length(str)` and `str.length()` resolve to the identical function call.
 The latter syntax is particularly suitable for function chaining, e.g., `x.f().g().h()` reads left-to-right as